johnbachman/tBidBaxLipo/doc/thesis/stochastic_models/results.rst

 **Figure 1D**.
 The multi-compartment approach shows that Almeida et al., is right?

-* **Adding a second protein breaks other methods when concentrations are low, unless...**

-* Adding an activator protein, such as Bid,

-* **Adding auto-activation breaks other methods, unless...**

-* Bax is believed to auto-activate.

-* **Hill coefficient analysis is not a reliable indicator of stoichiometry**

-* Perturbation theory explanation?

-* **In fitting permeabilization curves with exponentials, it is essential to account for Fmax as well as k**

-B + L <> BL >> BL*

-What I am trying to explain:

-    - non-origin nature of slope of Bax permeabilization?

-    - Show that reaction topology determines whether the continuum model matches the compartment model.

-Need to show experimentally true as well as theoretically true

-Coins/buckets argument

-    - hinges in part on the fact that the curve is a two-parameter curve, with both k and fmax.

-    - Both enzyme and pore formation case don't provide explanations for why fmax is less than 100%.

-**Evaluation of permeabilization models for individual perm. curves**

-    - This could potentially go in the liposome perm kinetics chapter.

-Figure: Example permeabilization curve.

 Table listing models, with references and features

     - Exponential model (1 and 2 and 3 sum exponentials)